🎁 Use code WELCOME3 during checkout to get discount on your first booking with us. Enjoy! ☀️

 Local drivers are quicker and more assertive than the European norm: lane changes without indicators, generous use of the horn, an unwritten priority on uncontrolled junctions.
 Big SUVs and taxis tend to push through.
 Stay calm, drive defensively, give way generously and ignore the noise.
 The centre stalls 8–10 in the morning and 17–20 in the evening.

-Do I actually need a car in Baku itself?
+Do I need a car inside Baku itself?

 Inside Baku, no. The Old City, the Flame Towers, the Heydar Aliyev Center and the Caspian seafront are walking distance or one metro stop apart.
 Bolt and Uber are cheap — most rides in the centre cost 3–8 manat.
 The car earns its keep on day trips: Gobustan, Yanar Dag, Quba, Khinaliq, Gabala, Sheki, Lankaran.
-Most travellers rent for 2–4 days after exploring the city.
+Most travellers rent for 2–4 days after exploring the city on foot.

 Can I rent a car in Baku for a month for a longer stay?